 The lender will ask you for association fees and taxes.
-The HOA fees for the affordable units are shown on page 3.
-The 2015 tax rate for Milford is \$17.55 and taxes are assessed to the affordable price (not the market-rate equivalent).
+The HOA/condo fees are on page 3 of this Information Packet and taxes are assessed to the affordable price (not the market-rate equivalent).

 Q: Can a non-household member co-sign on the mortgage?